Gideon the Ninth

 Brought up by unfriendly, ossifying nuns, ancient retainers, and countless skeletons, Gideon is ready to abandon a life of servitude and an afterlife as a reanimated corpse.
 She packs up her sword, her shoes, and her dirty magazines, and prepares to launch her daring escape.
 But her childhood nemesis won’t set her free without a service.

 Harrowhark Nonagesimus, Reverend Daughter of the Ninth House and bone witch extraordinaire, has been summoned into action.
 The Emperor has invited the heirs to each of his loyal Houses to a deadly trial of wits and skill.
-If Harrowhark succeeds she will be become an immortal, all-powerful servant of the Resurrection, but no necromancer can ascend without their …
+If Harrowhark succeeds she will be become an immortal, all-powerful servant of the Resurrection, but no necromancer can ascend …

 5 editions